Fictional-CJ/Shardmists/README.md

 - Has access to ender chest tab rather than saved hotbar tab (because I know how OP that would be in survival servers   - I want to at least SOMEWHAT balance it)

 ## Shardmist Avatar
-- can be seen by all gamemodes, and bronze allomancy (and other detection investiture) reveals a line the same colour that is connected to the shard
+- Can be seen by all gamemodes, and bronze allomancy (and other detection investiture) reveals a line the same colour that is connected to the shard
-- has same speech requirements as shard
+- Has same speech requirements as shard
-- looks like a misty outline of a player
+- Looks like a misty outline of a player
-- has survival mode movement and cannot equip armour, but can still hold items
+- Has survival mode movement and cannot equip armour, but can still hold items
-- cannot take damage or be targeted by mobs
+- Cannot take damage or be targeted by mobs
-- does not have creative mode item spawn but can still access ender chest
+- Does not have creative mode item spawn but can still access ender chest
 - Shardmist avatars have no nametag or skin, but have a mist texture that is coloured based on the shard.

 ## Avatar
-- can be seen by all gamemodes, looks like a normal survival mode player
+- Can be seen by all gamemodes, looks like a normal survival mode player
-- has infinite allomantic reserves, however they refill over time rather than instantly refilling like the shard and shardmist avatar. (this is for preservation, other shards would get different powers)
+- Has infinite allomantic reserves, however they refill over time rather than instantly refilling like the shard and shardmist avatar. (this ability is for preservation specifically as an example, other shards would get different powers)
-- does not have creative mode items spawn and needs an ender chest in order to access their ender chest inventory
+- Does not have creative mode items spawn and needs an ender chest in order to access their ender chest inventory
-- can speak like a normal survival mode player, as well as speaking in shard chat
+- Can speak like a normal survival mode player, as well as speaking in shard chat
-- burning bronze as a shard, shardmist avatar or avatar also shows a coloured line with the colour based on the colour of the shard, meaning that shards can see who is an avatar
+- Burning bronze as a shard, shardmist avatar or avatar also shows a coloured line with the colour based on the colour of the shard, meaning that shards can see who is an avatar
-   - Needs a compatible allomancy mod to do so (see compatibilities)
+   - Needs a compatible allomancy mod to do so (see compatibilities once complete)
+   - Other shards would be able to use detection magic systems that utilise their investiture
-- sees shards, but more transparently than if in shard or shardmist form
+- Sees shards, but more transparently than if in shard or shardmist form

 # Mechanics
 ## Blocking